Big-Sands/adhd.ge/articles/contents-en.md

 | [Atomoxetine](https://en.wikipedia.org/wiki/Atomoxetine)  | Strattera <br>Amatrix |
 | [Viloxazine](https://en.wikipedia.org/wiki/Viloxazine)    | Qelbree               |

-In Georgia, only **Atomoxetine** is registered, with "Amatrix" and "Strattera" brands.
+#### To put if briefly, there is practically nothing.

-Amatrix is a Turkish made medication and has not been made cheaper like other Turkish medication imported into Georgia, This is why it approximately costs 200-250 GEL per month (on sale), 80 mg a day.
+Only **Atomoxetine** is registered, with "Amatrix" and "Strattera" brands.

-Amatrix supply is likely out of stock, I can't find it anywhere.
+Amatrix is a Turkish made medication, (has not been made cheaper like other Turkish medication imported into Georgia,) and in fact, is only available in useless doses, 10 mg / 25 mg, This is why it approximately costs 565 GEL per month, 80 mg a day, (28 pills, 10 mg = 70.71 GEL, x 8 = 565.68 GEL).
-When there was some supply, I had to check few pharmacies to find anything.
+Even in these useless doses, it's hard to find, and you have to run around the city to get enough for a month.

-Strattera is newly registered (in last 6 months) and I can't find it anywhere yet.
+Strattera is relatively newly registered and I can't find it anywhere.

 The problem with Atomoxetine and other non-stimulants are, it takes a few weeks for it to have any effect, they have terrible side effects, and even if someone can cope with these side effects for few weeks, the result is going to be very small.